LehighCSE/CSE017-S20/README.md

 From the [Java book](https://open.umn.edu/opentextbooks/textbooks/introduction-to-programming-using-java-seventh-edition)

 - Chapters 1, 2, 3, 4, 5, 7, 9.
-The first chapters should be all review.
-Chapter 5 is relevant to what we're talking about in lecture.
+The first chapters should be all review, so you might want to just skim them and make note of anything you're unsure of.
+You should ask me about these topics during daily office hours time.
+Chapter 5 is relevant to what we're talking about in lecture w.r.t.
+OOP.
 Skip Chapter 6.
 Chapter 7 and 9 are going to be the main topic for next week.

 ### Week 1